Many Lives and the In-Between

 for me, everything in-between can be said to exist within the scope of

-the common denominator of our shared fragility.
+the common denominators of our shared fragility.

-Making space for contemplation drives my artistic life and what I produce extends the contemplative space My art confronts the human fear of disappearing, bringing me into a meditative space each time I visit the work.
+Making space for contemplation drives my artistic life and what I produce extends the contemplative space.
+My art confronts the human fear of disappearing, bringing me into a meditative space each time I visit the work.
 In other words, I create works and worlds that can be re-entered, again and again.
 In this way, I am no longer one static life; I am many lives.
 My work is a process of grief, reflection, and dialogue, for myself and my kin.
-Those who are drawn to the work know loss and are taking a leap, with me, into the In-Between, the place where language often collapses.
+Those who are drawn to the work are taking a leap, with me, into the In-Between, the place where language often collapses.

 So, what about this productive grief?
 Many of us are living in a state of spiritual trauma, stripped of rituals and ceremony to meditate, celebrate life and speak of sorrow.
 Contemplation is essentially being-with, all that is.
 The contemplative state creates a condition for slow-doing, slow-living and slow-dying, a form of grieving that is avoided in sanitized, death-denying cultures.
 Slow cycles exist all around us, and in us, as we are not separate from Nature.
 The life cycle of a mushroom, a cat or dog, your ancestors, YOU, all hold the magic of the In-Between.
 Rather than attempting to define the In-Between, I continue to immerse myself in open-ended artistic processes and practices that gather glimpses of what we know and sense but cannot touch or prove.